- Types of Eczema

-There are some everyday elements in your surroundings that might make you or your child’s eczema flare up, or get worse.
-These are called “triggers.”
+There are some everyday elements in your surroundings that might make your or your child’s eczema flare up, or get worse.
+These are known as eczema triggers.

 Knowing what triggers your eczema or makes it worse will help you keep your symptoms under control.
 The most important thing to remember is that eczema is different for everyone.
 The symptoms you have may not look the same on you as they do on another adult, or on your child.
 You or your child may experience certain symptoms at particular times of the year and/or on different parts of the body.

 These could be products that you use on your body or in your home — hand and dish soap, laundry detergent, shampoo, bubble bath and body wash, or surface cleaners and disinfectants.
 Even some natural liquids, like the juice from fresh fruit, vegetables, or meats, can irritate your skin when you touch them.

 Emotional stress is known to be associated with eczema, but we are not exactly sure why.
 Some people’s eczema symptoms get worse when they’re feeling “stressed.”
 Others may become stressed, just knowing they have eczema, and this can make their skin flare up.

 Most people with eczema will become itchy, or experience a “prickly heat” sensation when they sweat, or get too hot.
 This can happen when you exercise, wear too many clothes to bed, or when you quickly move from one extreme temperature to another (cold to hot).
 During the cold winter months, your skin may also get too dry — leading to irritation and an eczema flare up.

 Your eczema can become infected with bacteria or viruses that live in the environment.
 Staphylococcus aureus (“staph”) is one of the most common types.
 The molluscum virus, herpes virus (fever blisters and cold sores), and certain kinds of fungus (ringworm or athlete’s foot) are other common triggers for infection.
 It’s important to know the symptoms of these different infections and what causes them, so that your eczema does not get worse.